The gauge coupling unification in the flipped $E_8$ GUT: The symmetry breaking

 where in the round brackets we present the charges $Q_1^{(7)}$ (the first number) and $Q_2^{(7)}$ (the second number).
 Calculating the little group charge (\ref{E6_Little_Group_Charge}) for each term in this expression we construct the branching rule for the $E_8$ representation $248$ with respect to little group $E_6\times U_1$,

-Below we will see that the further symmetry breaking (down to $SO_{10}\times U_1$) can be realized with the help of vev(s) of the representation(s) $27$ (and/or $\,\xbar{27}\,$) with nontrivial $U_1$ charge(s).
+Below we will see that the further symmetry breaking (down to $SO_{10}\times U_1$) can be realized with the help of vacuum expectation values of the representations $27$ (and/or $\,\xbar{27}\,$) with nontrivial $U_1$ charges.
 From Eq. (\ref{248_To_E6}) we see that there are two different possible values for the $U_1$ charge of the representation $27$, so that the further symmetry breaking can be made by two different ways, which will be considered in the next section.